Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Generalized Thurston surgeries

 \subsection{Core of infinite non-negative flat spheres}

 The notion of the core of a meromorphic translation surface was introduced in~\cite{HKK}.
 In this subsection, we generalize this concept to infinite non-negative flat spheres.

 Let $X$ be an infinite non-negative flat sphere.
-Notice that there is only one pole in such a surface.
-Indeed, if there were two poles, the sum of their curvatures would exceed two.
-This would require negative curvatures for the Gauss-Bonnet formula to hold, contradicting the condition that $X$ is non-negative.
+Throughout this paper, we assume that $X$ has exactly one \emph{pole}, that is, a singularity with curvature $k>1$.

+In fact, there can be at most one pole with curvature greater than~1 on~$X$.
+Indeed, if there were two such poles, their total curvature would exceed~2, which would force the presence of negative curvatures to satisfy the Gauss--Bonnet formula.
+The only situation where $X$ may have two poles occurs when $X$ is an infinite cylinder, whose two ends correspond to poles of curvature~$-1$ and whose other conical singularities have zero curvature.
+Since this case does not arise in the present work, we exclude it from consideration.

 \begin{lemma} Let $X$ be an infinite non-negative flat sphere.
-Let $\alpha$ be the homotopy class of a simple loop around the pole.
-Then there is a unique shortest representative $\gamma$ in the class $\alpha$. \end{lemma}
+Let $\alpha$ denote the homotopy class of a simple loop around the pole.
+Then there exists a unique shortest representative $\gamma$ of~$\alpha$, which passes through some conical singularities of~$X$. \end{lemma}

+\begin{proof} Assume that there exist two distinct shortest representatives $\gamma_1$ and $\gamma_2$ in the class $\alpha$, both passing through conical singularities of $X$.

+We claim that these two curves must intersect.
+Otherwise, since they belong to the same homotopy class~$\alpha$, they would bound an annulus on~$X$.
+As each $\gamma_i$ also bounds a neighborhood of the pole, we may assume that one boundary of the annulus, say $\gamma_1$, lies inside the neighborhood of the pole enclosed by~$\gamma_2$.
+However, since there are no singularities in the neighborhood of the pole, $\gamma_1$ cannot pass through any conical singularity, a contradiction.

-\begin{proof} Assume there are two different shortest representatives $\gamma_1$ and $\gamma_2$ in the class $\alpha$.
-These two curves must intersect.
-By the bigon criterion (see Section~1.2.4 in \cite{FM}), $\gamma_1$ and $\gamma_2$ form a bigon $R$, meaning the boundary of $R$ can be decomposed into two sub-paths, $e_1$ and $e_2$, where $e_i$ is contained in $\gamma_i$, respectively.
+Then, by the bigon criterion (see Section~1.2.4 in \cite{FM}), $\gamma_1$ and $\gamma_2$ form a bigon $R$, meaning the boundary of $R$ can be decomposed into two sub-paths, $e_1$ and $e_2$, where $e_i$ is contained in $\gamma_i$, respectively.
 The region $R$, with the induced metric from $X$, is a flat domain.
 Without loss of generality, assume that the interior of $e_1$ is on the side of $\gamma_2$ containing the pole.
 This implies that there are no singularities in the interior of $e_1$, although $e_2$ may contain singularities.
 Since $\gamma_2$ is the shortest representative of $\alpha$, the angle at any singularity in the interior of $e_2$ must be at least $\pi$.
 However, by the Gauss-Bonnet formula, such a flat domain $R$ cannot exist, leading to a contradiction. \end{proof}

 \begin{definition} Let $X$ be an infinite non-negative flat sphere, and let $\alpha$ be the homotopy class of a simple loop around the pole.
 Let $\gamma$ be the unique shortest representative of $\alpha$.
 The \emph{core} of $X$ is defined as the closed subset enclosed by $\gamma$, which has finite area.
 We denote this core by $core(X)$.
 The core is said to be \emph{degenerated} if $core(X) = \partial core(X)$. \end{definition}